kejdajar/JasperSite/README.md

 7. Follow the instructions displayed onscreen.

-### Production Installation
-For the installation on a production server follow either the same steps as in development installation and use built-in publish feature of Visual Studio, or download the already compiled project from the releases section, which is ready to be uploaded to the production server, for instance through FTP.
+### Running compiled version locally
-If you want to run this compiled project locally, you can navigate to the root folder and run `dotnet JasperSite.dll` via CMD (make sure you have .NET Core 2.1 SDK installed).
+If you want to run already compilled ready-to-deploy JasperSite (downloaded from the Releases section), you can navigate to the root folder and run `dotnet JasperSite.dll` via CMD (make sure you have .NET Core 2.1 SDK installed).

 ## History